Struggling families forced to use uniform and food banks for back-to-school supplies

 Struggling families forced to rely on uniform and food banks as back-to-school costs ‘prohibitive’

-Cost of living crisis: As the Independent shines a spotlight on the challenges facing the UK, we speak to parents in need of help with ‘prohibitive’ prices
+Cost of living crisis: As The Independent shines a spotlight on the challenges facing the UK, we speak to parents in need of help with ‘prohibitive’ prices

 Struggling families are being forced to rely on uniform and food donations for back-to-school supplies amid the escalating cost of living crisis.